wehlutyk/thesis/content/1-1-introduction-intro.md

 The hypothesis of cultural attractors is interesting in two respects.
 On one side, it provides intelligibility into culture and its processes of change.
 On the other side, it incorporates a central claim of the theory, namely that cognitive processes play an important role in the way culture evolves over time.
-Empirically validating the existence of such attractors has thus become a major goal for the theory, but doing so has proven challenging.
+Empirically validating the existence of such attractors has thus become a major goal for the theory, but doing so has proved itself challenging.
 Indeed, it is not easy to collect quantitative data on the evolution of representations.
 Up to now, empirical approaches to the question have fallen into three broad categories, each of which has some limitations.
 The first is to simulate the evolution of representations in the laboratory, using a setup known as a *transmission chain*.